|Share on Facebook Facebook||Share on StumbleUpon StumbleUpon|

 VanEck is a global investment manager with offices around the world.
 To help you find content that is suitable for your investment needs, please select your country and investor type.

 Shelter-in-place orders amid the COVID-19 pandemic have helped push video gaming and esports into the mainstream spotlight, potentially accelerating a trend that we have already seen in motion in recent years.
 Nielsen Esports Managing Director Nicole Pike recently joined VanEck Head of ETF Product Ed Lopez and Product Manager John Patrick Lee for a webinar, Video Gaming and Esports: Ready for Its Moment, to explore this and the monetization of the popularity of esports.
+Slides from the presentation are available here.
 In the following Q&A, we address several of the questions asked by webinar attendees about video gaming and esports growth trends and how investors may gain exposure to this opportunity.

 Were there any adverse effects of COVID-19 on video gaming and esports, or were there only positive effects?